Originally published on 16 May 2016.

 Ever since Nobel Laureate and The Energy and Resources Institute (TERI) head RK Pachauri was accused of sexual harassment by a colleague, there have been several glaring holes in which the way the case was addressed by the police, the courts and most of all, TERI itself, leaving several lessons for institutions finding themselves in the same situation.

 But first, are you a little fuzzy on the details of the TERI case?
 Here’s a brief recap of the story so far.
 (Or you could skip ahead to the part about what went wrong but shouldn’t have.)

 On May 14th, 2016, Pachauri was summoned as the accused by a Delhi court, two-and-a-half months after the charge sheet was filed.
-The court took cognisance of the charge sheet filed against him, and is satisfied that there is sufficient material to proceed against him under sections 354-A, 354-B, 354-D, 509 and 341 of the Indian Penal Code.
-The complainant’s lawyer told Economic Times that she wants to move the Delhi High Court seeking a fast track trial, as she doesn’t want further delay.
+The court took cognisance of the charge sheet filed against him and is satisfied that there is sufficient material to proceed against him under sections 354-A, 354-B, 354-D, 509 and 341 of the Indian Penal Code.
+The complainant’s lawyer told Economic Times that she wants to move the Delhi High Court seeking a fast-track trial, as she doesn’t want a further delay.